saldanhad/freecodecampmlapp/README.md

 * Create tables to track feedback for each of the models, table names - feedback_trackertroy, feedback_trackersparta

 ![Image Description](https://github.com/saldanhad/freecodecampmlapp/blob/master/elephantsqlss.jpg)

+# Framework to run A/B Test to compare Troy vs Sparta recommenders using Frequentist and Bayesian Approach.
+* The North Star Metric used is # of users that provide a rating of 4 or greater out of total 5 star ratings.
+For each of the recommenders the ratings are being tabulated via the feedback section in the recommender pages and stored in a Postgresql DB for A/B test use.

+* Using the Frequentist Approach and Power Analysis we are able to commute that the minimum sample size required to perform an A/B test is 4800 samples for both control (Sparta model) and treatement group (Troy Model):

+Please refer to power analysis plot below:

+* Also propose a framework to use Bayesian testing using Monte Carlo Simulation to generate random posterior probabilities.

+For detailed analysis please refer to the attached A_B_Test_Compare_Recommender_Systems.ipynb file.

 ### References & Citations